What Causes Bloating? 16 Reasons You May Feel Bloated, and What to Do About It

 You chew gum or suck on candy

 Gum and hard candy keep your mouth occupied, which can help you lose weight or quit smoking.
 But they too cause you to inadvertently gulp lots of excess air.
-And as with using a straw and eating too fast, excessive air can lead to belching and that beached whale feeling.
+And as with using a straw and eating too fast, excessive air can lead to belching and bloat.
 Try giving up the gum and suckers and instead take frequent sips of water—that will keep your mouth busy too.
-There's a bonus to H2O as well: plain water helps keep your GI tract moving, and that gets rid of excess air and water bloating out your system, explains Alissa Rumsey, RD, a spokesperson for the Academy of Nutrition and Dietetics.
+There's a bonus to H2O as well: plain water helps keep your GI tract moving, and that gets rid of excess air and water bloating out your system, Alissa Rumsey, RD, a spokesperson for the Academy of Nutrition and Dietetics, tells Health.

 You eat dinner too close to bedtime

 If you eat a typical-sized dinner within an hour or two of hitting the sack, you're setting yourself up for morning discomfort.
 Lying down impairs digestion, so if you hit the bed with food in your stomach, it won't be broken down as quickly, leaving you bloated in the a.m., says Rumsey.
 It's not always easy to shift your schedule, but try having supper at least three to four hours before turning in for the night.
 Stay on your feet as much as possible to keep things moving before you fall asleep.
 If you have no choice but to eat right before bedtime, make it something small, like a piece of fruit or yogurt, and refuel with a bigger meal at breakfast, when your metabolism is running high again and your body will benefit from the energy jolt.